rene3255/el-buen-conejo/README.md

 ## Concepts

 Mating
-When does become receptive to mating, they will usually show signs of being in heat.
+When a Doe becomes receptive to mating, they will usually show signs of being in heat.

 ## User Stories